question

 2 Likes"

-Phil BoBo answered Lars Christian J2 commented
+Phil BoBo answered Lars Jacobsen commented

 First, this situation absolutely needs a Breathe activity.
 You should not be waiting for the OnChange of a tracked variable from within the execution of that tracked variable's OnChange.
 You use a Breathe before waiting for the event again in order to let that event finish processing.